Application information and FAQ

-Is A-Level Maths *really* your only compulsory subject?
+Is A Level Maths your only compulsory subject?

-Yes - although lots of other engineering courses ask for Physics and also Further Maths at A-Level, we are looking for a diverse cohort with a wide-ranging academic background.
-This means we look on applicants who are taking Maths, Design Technology and Music as favourably as those taking Maths, Physics and Further Maths.
+Yes; although lots of other engineering courses ask for Physics and/or Further Maths at A Level, we are looking for a diverse cohort with a wide-ranging academic background, reflective of the combination of technical and creative skills we see in Design Engineering.